VIC.GOV.AU | Policy and Advisory Library

 Schools are required to provide several documents related to the maintenance and condition of existing facilities.

-Schools that have had their Rolling Facilities Evaluation (RFE) must provide their VSBA-endorsed School Maintenance Plan (SMP) (refer to School Maintenance Plans and Rolling Facilities Evaluations Policy).
+Schools that have had their Rolling Facilities Evaluation (RFE) must provide their VSBA-endorsed School Maintenance Plan (SMP) (refer to School Maintenance Plans and Rolling Facilities Evaluations policy).
 Schools that have not had their RFE must provide a relevant maintenance schedule.
 All schools must provide confirmation that the school has addressed all outstanding priority maintenance either identified in the school's SMP or relevant maintenance schedule.

 Schools must also provide information about any Emergency Maintenance Program or Make Safe Program funding received in the last 24 months.